 The ELSA sample has been designed to represent people aged 50 and over, living in private households in England.
-The original sample is based on respondents who participated in the Health Survey for England (HSE).
+The sample is based on respondents who participated in the Health Survey for England (HSE).
 The original sample was selected from three years of HSE: 1998, 1999 and 2001.
 These years were chosen because they were recent and could provide a sufficiently large sample size.
 ELSA used the core samples for these years, all of which were nationally representative.
 The HSE 1999 sample design also included a boost sample that represented ethnic minorities.
-Because of funding constraints, it was not possible to follow up the boost sample and it was discarded.
+Because of funding constraints, it was not possible to follow-up the boost sample and it was discarded.
 Together these three HSE years contained 23,132 responding households.

 Households were removed from the HSE sampling frame for ELSA Wave 1 if it was known that there was no adult of 50 years or older in the household who had agreed to be re-contacted at some time in the future.
 Individuals in the remaining households provided the basis for the ELSA Wave 1 sample (11,578 households containing 18,813 eligible individuals).
-The Wave 1 Technical Report which provided more details is available from the UK Data Service and our website - https://www.elsa-project.ac.uk/study-documentation.
+The Wave 1 Technical Report, available from the UK Data Service, provides more details.